kylekao/kylekao.github.io/_pages/cv.md

 - **GitHub:** [github.com/kylekao](https://github.com/kylekao)

 ## Professional Summary
-Dynamic Account Manager and Marketing Specialist with a proven track record in driving revenue growth, developing strategic marketing campaigns, and leveraging data analytics to inform business decisions.
-Expert in cultivating client relationships, conducting technical presentations, and managing digital presence to enhance brand visibility and engagement.
+Results-driven Account Manager with 5+ years of experience in IT hardware sales and marketing.
+Skilled in CRM development, data analytics, and strategic planning.
+Proficient in Python, SQL, R, and VBA, with a strong background in marketing intelligence and business development.

 ## Professional Experience

+### MiTAC Computing Technology USA corp.
+Newark,CA
+**Sales Account Executive**
+_Nov 2024 - Present_
+- Strategic Account Management: Nurture key relationships in data center and cloud sectors.
+- Solution-Based Selling: Tailor server and storage solutions for edge computing, cloud, and AI/ML needs.
+- Technical Expertise: Apply knowledge of MiTAC server platforms for optimal IT solutions.
+- Cross-Functional Collaboration: Coordinate with engineering for seamless custom server delivery.
+- Market Intelligence: Analyze data to identify trends in the data center industry.

 ### MA Laboratories, Inc., San Jose, CA
 **Account Manager**
-_Oct 2023 - Present_
+_Oct 2023 - Oct 2024_
 - Engineered a CRM system using Excel and VBA, improving data management and user interface.
 - Drove key account sales in the IT hardware sector, averaging $25,000 in monthly revenue.
 - Led technical presentations and demos, significantly influencing client purchasing decisions.